achinta/notes/posts/2024-08-12-paper-llm-reasoning.md

 #### Results
 What are main take-aways?

-1. Chain-of-thought prompting does not positively impact performance for small models, and only yields performance gains when used with models of  100B parameters.
+1. COT prompting does not positively impact performance for small models, and only yields performance gains when used with models of  100B parameters.
-2. Chain-of-thought prompting has larger performance gains for more-complicated problems.
+2. It has larger performance gains for more-complicated problems.
-3. Chain-of-thought prompting via GPT-3 175B and PaLM 540B compares favorably to prior state of the art, which typically finetunes a task-specific model on a labeled training dataset.
+3. COT prompting via GPT-3 175B and PaLM 540B compares favorably to prior state of the art, which typically finetunes a task-specific model on a labeled training dataset.